develprr/metamatic-framework/README.md

 ### Selecting Persistency Strategy

-In your app's starting point, for instance Main.js or App.js file, configure Metamatic to use any of the three available persistency modes calling
+In your app's starting point, for instance Main.js or App.js file, configure Metamatic™ to use any of the three available persistency modes calling

 **useLocalStorage()**, **useSessionStorage()** or **useMemoryStorage()**